illdynamics/qonqrete/doc/TERMINOLOGY.md

 - **Qrane**: The host‑layer orchestrator (`qrane/qrane.py`) that runs outside the sandbox.
 - **worQer**: An AI agent that performs a specific role (`instruQtor`, `construQtor`, `inspeQtor`).
 - **Qrew**: The collection of agents that work together inside the `Qage`.
+- **tasqLeveler**: A specialized agent (v0.9.0+) that runs ONCE on Cycle 1 to enhance tasq.md with golden path tests, dependency graphs, mock infrastructure specs, and success criteria.
 - **qompressor**: A specialized agent that "skeletonizes" the codebase to create a low-token, high-context representation.
 - **qontextor**: A specialized agent that generates a machine-readable symbol map of the codebase.
 It can run in a fully local mode (using AST, Jedi, and PyCG) or use AI to analyze the "skeletonized" code.
 - **qontrabender**: A policy-driven hybrid caching agent that assembles variable fidelity payloads.
 It mixes full code (MEAT) and skeletons (BONES) based on configurable rules.
 - **calqulator**: A specialized agent that provides a token and cost estimate for an upcoming cycle.
 - **Local Provider**: A provider type for agents that do not use AI and run completely locally (e.g., `calqulator`, `qompressor`, `qontrabender`).
+- **LoQal Verifier**: A deterministic local verification agent that checks syntax and imports without AI.

 ### Environment & Structure
 - **Qage**: The secure Docker container or Microsandbox that contains the `Qrew`.